box/developer.box.com/guides/search/quick-start/metadata-query-api.md

 This API call will return any file ID that meets the following criteria:

 - Has the Contact Role template applied
-- Has value of department is legal
+- Has a value of department is legal
 - Is located anywhere under the root folder, since "0" is the `ancestor_folder_id`